 There is increasing recognition of PDA as an autism behaviour profile.

-Understanding Pathological Demand Avoidance Syndrome in children.
-A guide for parents, teachers and other professionals by Phil Christie, Margaret Duncan, Zara Healy and Ruth Fidler.
+Understanding Pathological Demand Avoidance Syndrome in children, Phil Christie, Margaret Duncan, Zara Healy and Ruth Fidler.

-Can I tell you about Pathological Demand Avoidance Syndrome?
-A guide for friends, family and professionals by Ruth Fidler and Phil Christie, illustrated by Jonathon Powell.
+Can I tell you about Pathological Demand Avoidance Syndrome?, Ruth Fidler and Phil Christie, illustrated by Jonathon Powell.

 Julia Daunt shares her experience of growing up and living with PDA in this Network Autism article What is Pathological Demand Avoidance?
 An adult's perspective.
 This also provides links to her website and blog.